flutter/website/src/docs/codelabs/explicit-animations.md

 This codelab covers the following material:

 * Animations concepts.
-* How to use AnimationController, Ticker, AnimatedBuilder, and AnimatedWidget to implement explicit animations.
+* How to use AnimationController to implement explicit animations.
 * How to choose between implicit and explicit animations.
-* How to choose between AnimatedBuilder and AnimatedWidget.

 ## What are explicit animations?